-Research opportunities in the OB/GYN department include a broad range of illnesses ranging from gynecological cancers to endometriosis, PCOS (polycystic ovary syndrome) and infertility.
+Research opportunities in the OB/GYN department include a broad range of illnesses ranging from gynecological cancers to endometriosis, family planning, PCOS (polycystic ovary syndrome) and infertility.
 The department boasts many protocols for women before, during and after pregnancy allowing it to remain at the forefront of treatment while helping to forge the trail of medical development.

 The Department of Obstetrics and Gynecology offers a level of expertise and breadth of services not found anywhere else in central Pennsylvania.
 The department is recognized for:

-- Comprehensive, family-friendly pregnancy and childbirth services, earning designation as a Blue Distinction Center for Maternity Care by Highmark Blue Shield and a Baby-Friendly Hospital by Baby-Friendly USA
+Comprehensive, family-friendly pregnancy and childbirth services, earning designation as a Blue Distinction Center for Maternity Care by Highmark Blue Shield and a Baby-Friendly Hospital by Baby-Friendly USA.

 The OBGYN department provides complete care for women’s health.
 The team includes OB-GYNs, gynecologists, urogynecologists, maternal-fetal medicine doctors, genetic counselors, nurse midwives, nurse practitioners, lactation specialists (IBCLCs), OB nurse navigators and clinical social workers.